 This fantastic three centre safari holiday combines two of the best game viewing areas in Southern Africa; Chobe National Park in Botswana and Hwange National Park in Zimbabwe with a stay at the iconic Victoria Falls.

-Flight costs from £1,400 per adult.
-Our airline partners offer special rates throughout the year, with prices sometimes significantly lower.
-Please contact us so we can provide an accurate tailor-made costing based on your travel dates, availability, cabin/ route preferences and special offers.
+We are ATOL bonded and can easily arrange international flights for you as required.
+Please contact us so we can provide an accurate tailor-made costing based on your travel dates, availability, cabin/route/airline preferences and special offers.

 Your information has been submitted.
 We will contact you about your request.